\documentclass[10pt]{article}

 In Fall 2018 I was an "undergraduate student instructor" (teaching assistant) for Alex Filippenko's Astronomy C10, a general astronomy class for non-science majors at UC Berkeley.
 In this capacity, I led weekly discussion sections and held office hours for ~60 students in a class of 900.
 Selected course materials I wrote are linked below; quizzes and practice exams available upon request.

-I am a third-year PhD student at the Max-Planck-Institut for Astronomie, having previously worked at the University of Victoria (2020-21) and studied at UC Berkeley (2016-20).
+I am a fourth-year PhD student at the Max-Planck-Institut for Astronomie, having previously worked at the University of Victoria (2020-21) and studied at UC Berkeley (2016-20).
 My full curriculum vitae may be found here; also find me on LinkedIn here.

 This is bold and this is strong.
 This is italic and this is emphasized.